 What’s to love about food trucks in Pasadena?
 It’s an easy and delicious take-out option.
 These days, food trucks have been a savior.
 They are serving excellent food for great prices.
 Pick up food, have a picnic, or go home.
 It’s up to you.

-In this post, I’ll be sharing food trucks in Pasadena that are almost always around the neighborhood.
+In this article, we’ll share food trucks in Pasadena that are almost always around the neighborhood.
 If you’re familiar with them, hopefully, now you can make it out to give them a try.
 Support these small businesses that are out there on wheels.

-Also a little reminder, I’m just a local sharing what’s delicious in Pasadena.
-Anything I share is genuine because we enjoyed it and love when others do the same.
-We are always looking for suggestions and places to try out, so please feel free to leave them in the comments.
+Also, a little reminder, we are just locals sharing what’s delicious in Pasadena.
+Anything we share is genuine because we truly enjoyed it and love when others do the same.
+We always look for suggestions and places to try out, so please feel free to leave them in the comments.